Lavender is Best for Beginners Lavender essential oil is distilled from the buds of lavender flowers.

 World Supply at Risk Most recently, lavender from Provence is in danger due to an insect which transmits a phytoplasma to the plants ( a bacteria ) and destroys them.
 This is due in part to climate changes including winters with no snow and drought during the summer.
 No pesticides exist today to save the lavender plants and more and more plants are sick.
 Researchers are working on hybrids but those are also sensitive to this bacteria.

-Everyday Uses Lavender is beneficial in supporting tissue regeneration and useful for cuts, scrapes and chafing of skin.
+Lavender has many uses for everyday living.
+It’s especially helpfu in supporting tissue regeneration and useful for cuts, scrapes and chafing of skin.
 It has been researched as antiseptic, antifungal, anti-inflammatory and a relaxant.
 Lavender is a very calming oil and can be helpful in combating anxiety and can support restful sleep.
 Surprisingly, lavender can also be energizing since it really balances the body.
 When it’s mixed with other essential oils it harmonizes all the aromas for a balanced blend that’s pleasing to the senses.

 Do not use lavender oil neat on the skin if you are uncertain about the quality of your oil- 1 drop at a time since it is highly concentrated.
 Only use essential oils as a dietary supplement if it is a food-grade, therapeutic essential oil.
 Here are some uses: